enochpark89/2021_reactjs_tailwindcss_dev-blog/src/markdowns/reactjs.md

 # Facts

 - In React, everything is components.
 Components are functions.
-- Every page of the react must import React from "react"because React wouldn't be aware of the file if you don't.
+- Every page of the react must import React from "react" because React wouldn't be aware of the file if you don't.
 - I recommend working all things in the App.js and seperate the files later in order because this might be easy to keep track of everything and all the changes that can happen.
 - Async()...wait is used when you want React to wait for the data to be fetched and move return the data instead of skipping over.
 ```javascript